naxxfish/naxxfish-dot-net/content/about/index.md

   - 1

 ---
-**Hi, I'm Chris.&nbsp;**
+**👋🏻 Hi, I'm Chris.**

-I'm mostly from London, UK &ndash; which is where I presently live and work for an international broadcaster (views expressed here are entirely my own&#8230;) as a Principal Systems Engineer in the area of radio studio technology.
+Nice to meet you!
+I'm from London, UK &ndash; which is where I presently live and work for an international broadcaster (views expressed here are entirely my own, etc.) as a Product Manager in the area of radio metadata workflows.

-I'm an aspiring (but not very good) [photographer][1]&nbsp;.
+I'm an aspiring (but not especially good) [photographer][1].

-I like to [code][2] sometimes.
+I often [code][2].

 I hold a UK Amateur Radio Operator License, callsign M7NXF.

+I'm the owner of both a beard, and a ponytail.

-You'll often find me at [An Evening of Unnecessary Detail][3].&nbsp; Because I don't get enough of unnecessary detail during the day, apparently.
+You'll often find me at [An Evening of Unnecessary Detail][3].
+Because I don't get enough of unnecessary detail during the day, apparently.

 I once helped (at least, mostly helped) [Matt Parker][4] [build a computer out of Dominos][5] (you can see me at [3:14][6])